 Turning my back on the water and retracing my steps I smiled to myself, pleased that I had found this secret spot despite the lack of information and the rain.
 As the drizzle turned heavier I couldn’t help but be grateful and proud to be in such an amazing place.

 Want to find Narnia too?
-Message me using the Contact Form with why you want to visit and I’ll give you some clues!
+Message me using the Contact Form (not via a comment, I can't reply to you then) with why you want to visit and I’ll give you some clues!